What Is a Pug? A Complete Companion Guide

 One of the first things families notice is that Pugs feel bigger than they look.

-They are small in size, but their personality is anything but small.
+They are small in size, typically reaching 14 to 18 pounds fully grown, but their personality is anything but small.

 At Heart Strong Pups, we see this early.
 Our puppies are handled daily and introduced to real household environments, so they grow into confident, friendly companions.